 We’re going to look at the industry outlook to see what this career offers.

-Trump has called for a $1 trillion infrastructure plan, and this will fuel the trucking industry in 2017.
+Trump has called for a $1 trillion infrastructure plan, and this will fuel the trucking industry in the years ahead.
 So, there are major bright sides for truckers when Trump transitions into President of the United States.

 IBISWorld predicts a 2.4% rise in trucking sales, and domestic freight increases, too.

-We’ve just started the 2017 year, so there isn’t concrete data provided by the Bureau of Labor Statistics on the trucking industry.
-But, the 2015 BLS report suggests:
+There isn’t concrete data provided by the Bureau of Labor Statistics on the trucking industry for the current year.

 - 5% growth rate through 2024